Indian retail's real problem isn't the last mile. See where the cost hides

 Yes, for merchandise shipments.
 Clothing sent internationally usually requires customs documentation, and commercial shipments typically need a commercial invoice with accurate item descriptions and values.

-Packaging clothes to keep their shipping costs low is simple.
 Use the smallest safe packaging, avoid unnecessary inserts, weigh the parcel after packing, and use a mailer instead of a box whenever the garment does not need rigid protection.

-Is flat-rate shipping good for clothes?
+Is flat-rate shipping cheaper than standard shipping for clothes?

 Can I ship a wedding dress the same way I ship normal clothing?

-What drives clothing shipping costs the most?
+What factors drive clothing shipping costs the most?

 Related reading: Shipping Cost Guide | Best Shipping Carriers | Expedited Shipping Explained | Ecommerce Shipping Software